General Terms and Conditions of Business and Delivery

 - if we fraudulently concealed a legal or material defect,

-- to the extent that we have given a guarantee as to the quality and features of our goods or that we will meet our obligation to perform and the guarantee case has arisen,
+- to the extent that we have given a warranty as to the quality and features of our goods or that we will meet our obligation to perform and a warranty case has arisen,

 - for possible claims under the German Product Liability Act (Produkthaftungsgesetz),